brajeshwar/brajeshwar.github.io/_posts/2003/2003-09-18-damn-i-have-to-share-this-tip.md

----
-layout: post
-title: Damn!
+# Damn!
 I have to share this tip
----

 The way I organize my files, folders and everything else on my desktop, including my laptop, is that I keep all data files and everything else on a different drive than the operating system / program files.
 This definitely helps me in doing a very easy, click-clack-click format of my primary installation drive and be up and running fast enough with every of my data intact and all setting in place in a considerable quick time.
 Actually, I have a whole drive just for the program installation and another separate drive for my data files (40 GB for the Programs/OS + 80 GB for the data drive, with my current desktop configuration).